iCliniq Logo

 Gilbert's syndrome is a mild condition that does not cause any severe problems.
 The liver enzyme that breaks down bilirubin also breaks down certain medicines, including:

-Monoclonal antibodies which are used to treat autoimmune disorders.
+• Monoclonal antibodies are used to treat autoimmune disorders.

-Protease inhibitor drugs which are used to treat human immunodeficiency virus and hepatitis C.
+• Protease inhibitor drugs are used to treat human immunodeficiency virus and hepatitis C.

 Having Gilbert's syndrome and taking these medications may increase these medications' side effects like diarrhea.
-If you have Gilbert's syndrome, consult with your doctor before taking any new medications.
+If one has Gilbert's syndrome, consult with the doctor before taking any new medications.

 Conclusion: